 When starting Virtual Surveyor, click on New, give a name to your project, and select the save location.
 You can use a Dropbox location to improve the collaborative experience or a local drive.
 If you work locally, use a non-networked local drive (SSD if available) to enjoy a fast and smooth experience.
 Then click on Create Project.

 Drag your data into the application or click on or choose files to add data to your project.
-Your DSM / DEM or point cloud creates the elevation terrain, while the Orthophoto adds the color and imagery
+Your DSM/DEM or point cloud creates the Elevation Terrain, while the orthomosaic creates the Image Terrain.

 See more details in our Creating a New Project article.

-If your dataset does not contain coordinate reference system information, it will display as UNDEFINED.
-This can either mean your data is in a local unknown system or is in the correct system, but the input GeoTIFF files did not define it.
-You can set or change the coordinate system by clicking on the status bar.
+If Virtual Surveyor does not recognize your dataset when you import your data, you must give it a coordinate system before you can work on your project.
+When the coordinate system isn't recognized, it can either mean your data is in a local unknown system or your data may be in the correct system, but the input GeoTIFF files did not define it.
+You can read more about setting up a coordinate system if you'd like more information.
+The coordinate system can always be transformed after the initial coordinate system is properly defined, by clicking next to Project Coordinate System in the status bar.

 Managing Layers in the Project View